Clinic vs. Hospital Nursing: Which One Should You Choose?

 While both roles involve direct patient care, specific job descriptions can vary.
 For example, the role of a clinic nurse may encompass the following:

-• Assisting physicians during basic medical assessments
+- Assisting physicians during basic medical assessments

-• Administering medications based on patients’ treatment plans
+- Administering medications based on patients’ treatment plans

-• Cleaning and sanitizing patient rooms
+- Cleaning and sanitizing patient rooms

-• Ensuring that patient histories are taken and properly documented
+- Ensuring that patient histories are taken and properly documented

 The role of a hospital nurse, meanwhile, may include these duties:

-• Taking vital signs and performing full physical evaluations
+- Taking vital signs and performing full physical evaluations

-• Drawing blood for diagnostic tests
+- Drawing blood for diagnostic tests

-• Providing direct support to surgeons
+- Providing direct support to surgeons

 Clinic nurses are more likely to have the same schedule each week, with shifts that more often conform to normal business hours.
 For those seeking something like a nine-to-five schedule, clinic nursing may be the best option.

-Prepare for Varied Career Options in the Field of Nursing
+Prepare for Varied Career Options in Nursing

-No matter which nursing environment you find most appealing, the best way to prepare is by pursuing the right education.
-The University of Tulsa offers an online RN to BSN path that’s perfect for licensed RNs who don’t yet have a bachelor’s degree but wish to step up their clinical skills and credentials.
-The program is designed to be flexible and accommodating to working nurses who wish to hone their professional competencies.
+Whichever nursing environment you find most appealing, the best way to prepare is by pursuing the right education.
+The University of Tulsa offers an online Accelerated Bachelor of Science in Nursing path designed for graduates with a non-nursing bachelor’s degree who are interested in earning a nursing degree.
+The program is designed to be flexible and accommodating to working people who are ready to start a career in a new field.

 Recommended Readings